MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/commit.md

 ### No action

-A simple way to commit any changes.
+A simple way to commit any changes on the current branch.

 - `main.yml`
     ```yaml